 A short and difficult marriage ended abruptly with a complaint to the police by the soon to be ex-wife.
 The wife brought videos of conduct and pictures of injuries to the police making allegations that could have been devastating to B.A.’s career.
 The wife was seeking extraordinary remedies in family court.
 The case ended during cross-examination when the wife was confronted with evidence she did not know the defence had in its file.
+The wife was exposed as incredible.
 This evidence damaged the wife’s credibility to the point where a successful prosecution was untenable.

 R. v.
 D.B.

 Three separate incidents of domestic violence were reported.
 The relationship by all accounts was toxic and immature.
 A motion for directed verdict was successful at the end of the Crown Attorney’s case, and only one charge remained.
 The evidence called by Mr. Weisberg left the judge with a reasonable doubt and D.B. was found not guilty

 A young man was accused of punching his girlfriend in the face three times in the middle of the street in front of bystanders.
 The complainant, a university student, also alleged a vicious beating months earlier that involved choking, kicking, punching and threatening.
 The young man and Mr. Weisberg immediately gathered evidence that would later help establish his innocence at trial.
 The complainant and her family were eager to proceed to trial.

 Mr. Weisberg methodically and repeatedly exposed lies and inconsistencies in the complainant’s testimony.
 The complainant was also confronted with extrinsic evidence that was completely inconsistent with her testimony.
 She was merely a jilted lover on a revenge mission.
 In the middle of cross-examination, the Crown Attorney asked Mr. Weisberg to stop asking questions so he could invite an acquittal.

 R. v.
 R.J.